reinierdevalk/abtab/README.md

     java version "x.y.z" ...

 ### 2. Installing and updating
+:warning: **Note** Keep track of the installation path during installation, as you may need it in Step 3.

 #### macOS
 To install or update Java, run

     $ brew install openjdk
-    $ brew link --force openjdk

-In case the `brew link` command returns a message that it was not successful, you can ignore it -- this case is dealt with below.

 To install or update to a specific version rather than the latest, add `@x.y.z` -- e.g., `openjdk@11.0.1`.

 #### Windows
-To install or update Java, run the Cygwin `setup` tool.
+To install or update Java, download and install [Java](https://www.oracle.com/java/technologies/downloads/) manually.

-**Note** Installing and updating Java can be done using a command-line package manager, but it generally not a bad idea to download and install [Java](https://www.oracle.com/java/technologies/downloads/) manually.
+**Note** Installing and updating Java can be done using a command-line package manager, but to avoid compatibility issues and ensure better integration with Windows, manual installation is preferred.

-### 3. Locating the installation path
+### 3. Confirming installation
-#### macOS, using Homebrew
-Homebrew installs Java in `/usr/local/opt/`.
-To confirm the installation path, run

-    $ brew --prefix openjdk

-Homebrew does not automatically add a symlink to the Java executable in `/usr/local/bin/`; that is why the additional `brew link` command (see above) is needed. `/usr/local/bin/` is the installation path to be added to the system `PATH`.

-**Note** In case the `brew link` command returns a message that it was not successful, no symlink has been created -- in which case `/usr/local/opt/` is the installation path to be added to the system `PATH`.

-#### macOS, other cases
-If Java is installed through another package manager or manually, its installation path can vary.
-Common Java installation paths are `/Library/Java/JavaVirtualMachines/` or `/usr/local/opt/`.
-To locate the installation path, run

-    $ which java

-If this does not work, or the executable is not symlinked, you can check the typical installation paths as mentioned above manually, or you can use the `find` or `locate` commands.

-#### Windows, using Cygwin
-Cygwin installs Java in its own installation directory, `C:/cygwin64/bin/` or `C:/cygwin/bin/`.
-To confirm the installation path, run

-    $ which java

-#### Windows, other cases
-If Java is installed through another package manager or manually, its installation path can vary.
-A common Java installation path is `C:/Program Files/Java/jdk-<version>/bin/`.
-To locate the installation path, run

-    $ which java

-If this does not work, or the executable is not symlinked, you can check the typical installation path as mentioned above manually, or you can use the `find` or `locate` commands.

-### 4. Adding the installation path to the system `PATH`
-To ensure that Java is available in the CLI, confirm that the installation path is on the system `PATH` by running

-    $ echo $PATH

-If it is not, you must add it -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH).
+Once Java is installed, repeat Step 1.
+If the output does not show the version you just installed, you must add the installation path to the system `PATH` (preferred -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH)) or create a symlink to the executable (alternative option -- see [Creating a symlink](#creating-a-symlink)).

-**Verify that Java is now installed correctly by repeating Step 1 above.**

 # Installing project-specific Python packages in the virtual environment
 ## `music21`